-The procedure involves sitting or standing in front of an x-ray machine to have images taken.
-The patient drinks a white, chalky liquid called barium.
-The barium coats the lining of the upper GI tract to make signs of disease show up more clearly on x-rays.
+During the test you will either be sitting or standing in front of an x-ray machine to have images taken.
+You will drink a white, chalky liquid called barium.
+The barium coats the lining of the upper GI tract showing signs of disease more clearly on the x-rays.

 Sometimes, a technique called a ‘double contrast study’ is used.
-The double contrast study uses a combination of air and barium together to create a more detailed view of the stomach lining.
-The patient swallows gas-forming crystals.
-These will mix with the barium liquid to form a gas, expanding the stomach.
-Additional x rays are taken when the stomach is expanded.
+The double contrast study uses air and barium for a clearer view of the stomach lining.
+For this study, you swallow gas-forming crystals that will mix with the barium to form gas.
+The gas expands your stomach allowing for more detailed x-rays images to be taken.

 What to expect after an upper GI series?